By looking at an unhappy relationship as a system, a couple can change their system with one simple task. Here's the task no-one told you about…

 What we can learn from Systems

-A systemic counsellor works by being curious about how the relationship’s system works (what goes wrong, what works well, why the differences), and the counsellor’s skills lie in their independent curiosity (they can ask about matters the couple might be turning a blind eye to).
+A systemic counsellor works by being curious about how the relationship’s system works (what goes wrong, what works well, why the differences, etc.), and the counsellor’s skills lie in their independent curiosity (they can ask about matters the couple might be turning a blind eye to).

 What partners can learn from a System

-With curiosity comes discovery; we gain new information.
+With curiosity comes some discoveries: we gain new information.
 With new information comes the opportunity for partners to make new behavioural choices; they can change how they respond.

-For example, it is much easier to change the course of an argument when the argument is in its early stages – something either partner can take a step to alter: the course of an argument.
+It is much easier to change the course of an argument when the argument is in its early stages – something either partner can step into to alter: the course of an argument.

 How Systems Ideas Help LGBTQ+ Relationships